fabric/fabric/sites/docs/concepts/configuration.rst

 Per-host configuration settings
 ===============================

-TK:
+TBD.

+..
+TODO:
     - Given `.Connection` is the base object, where even would "per-host" data be stored / loaded?

         - SSH config loading makes sense for filling uch of this
         - What about regular config?
 We'd want this data to live separate from the core config, so it can't really live in regular config files unless we make it a special case (or truly part of the config)
         - But then the question is, where _does_ it come from?

             - Its own set of configuration files, e.g. ``~/.fabric-hosts.yml``
             - Library-only option, i.e. some argument to ``Config(...)`` or whatnot
             - ???